odoo/documentation/content/applications/sales/sales/amazon_connector/manage.rst

      name (e.g. create a carrier named `Colissimo`).
 This name is case insensitive, but be careful about typos, as Amazon won't recognize them.
    - Create a delivery carrier named `Self Delivery` to inform Amazon that you make your own deliveries.
-You still have to enter a tracking reference, but Amazon won't do anything with it.
+You still have to enter a tracking reference.
+   - Keep in mind that the customer is notified by email about the delivery, and the carrier and tracking reference are displayed in the email to the customer.

 .. seealso::
    - :doc:`../../../inventory_and_mrp/inventory/shipping/setup/third_party_shipper`